1980 German Grand Prix

 Jean-Pierre Jabouille led more than half of the race as the powerful turbo Renaults came to the fore on the long straights of Hockenheim.
 However, Renault’s unreliability also lived up to expectations and both Jabouille and teammate René Arnoux were out within a lap of each other.

 That put Alan Jones into the lead until he was delayed with a puncture, handing the victory to Jacques Laffite in the Ligier.
-Jones still managed third behind teammate Carlos Reutemann, whilst Gilles Villeneuve made a rare appearance in the points, driving the atrocious Ferrari 312T5.
+Jones still managed third behind teammate Carlos Reutemann as Gilles Villeneuve made a rare appearance in the points, driving the atrocious Ferrari 312T5.
 This was also the last race the spectacularly-bearded Harald Ertl entered, though he failed to qualify.

 1986 Hungarian Grand Prix

-Nigel Mansell joined the two Brazilians on the podium, whilst Senna’s teammate Johnny Dumfries finished fifth, scoring his first points of the season.
+Nigel Mansell joined the two Brazilians on the podium, while Senna’s teammate Johnny Dumfries finished fifth, scoring his first points of the season.

 Alain Prost had a less good time of things in his 100th grand prix.
 After having to take to his spare car at the start, the McLaren soon developed an electrical problem which took the team eight laps to fix.
 His race didn’t last much longer as he then collided with René Arnoux’s Ligier.